FelipeJAguiar/clusters/README.md

 Font: Author (2023)

-An important study about dimensionality reducer contributed to solve this business problem and have a better understanding of clusterization problems.
+Talking about "final result", an important study about dimensionality reducer contributed to solve this business problem and have a better understanding of clusterization problems.
 Were used PCA (Principal Component Analysis), UMAP, T-SNE and Tree Based Embedding looking for a better data clusterization and visualization.
 Following the business limitation was chosed 6 as a number of groups (k), so the results are to k=6.
 Below, the results of machine learning algorithms based on Silhouette Score (a metric that analyse the distance between points of data and clusters):